jayhuber/musicscale/README.txt

 Changelog
 ---------
+v2013081300 - release v2.2 Stable
+- Fixed issue with reference to "score" with multiple question fix.

 v2013080700 - release v2.1 Stable
 - Fixed an issue with multiple questions appearing on the same page causing big failures
 - Also related to that, the clef was adjusting to the last rendered question.